-- 8.6.7 Natural England identify that the Sherwood Forest Visitor Centre and surrounding forest (including the Clumber Park SSSI, Birklands and Bilhaugh SAC/Sherwood Forest NNR) is a regional recreational resource, drawing visitors from a wide area.
-Residential development in the District has the potential to increase the recreational disturbance on existing sensitive habitats at these protected sites. - 8.6.8 Recreational disturbance has been considered in an Appropriate Assessment.
+Natural England identify that the Sherwood Forest Visitor Centre and surrounding 8.6.7 forest (including the Clumber Park SSSI, Birklands and Bilhaugh SAC/Sherwood Forest NNR) is a regional recreational resource, drawing visitors from a wide area.
+Residential development in the District has the potential to increase the recreational disturbance on existing sensitive habitats at these protected sites.

+- 8.6.8 Recreational disturbance has been considered in an Appropriate Assessment.
 This led to Recreational Impact Assessments being undertaken (for Clumber Park SSSI and for Birklands and Bilhaugh SAC/Sherwood Forest NNR).
 These have been undertaken with a partnership group, comprising: Newark & Sherwood District Council, Natural England, the National Trust and RSPB (the landowners) and neighbouring authorities.
 The assessments identify where recreational disturbance is happening at both sites, the main recreational uses causing the disturbance, the proposed zone of influence for each site and broad measures required to mitigate the recreational impact of the expected increase in population in each zone. - 8.6.9 The Recreational Impact Assessments show that the housing development proposed within the Local Plan would not have an adverse recreational impact on the Birklands & Bilhaugh SAC.
-On that basis, there is no requirement for a Strategic Solution (Recreational disturbance Avoidance and Mitigation Strategy) for Birklands and Bilhaugh SAC within the Local Plan.

-- 8.6.10 Whilst the evidence shows that the housing allocations identified by this Plan would have the potential to create an adverse recreational impact on the Clumber Park SSSI, Natural England advise that the main driver for the assessments was the proposed allocation of the Bassetlaw Garden Village.
-Without which, a strategic solution as recommended by the Clumber Park SSSI Recreational Impact Assessment, would be hard to justify. - 8.6.11 On that basis, Policy ST40 identifies that all housing sites that fall within an 'Impact Risk Zone' of a SSSI will be required to give appropriate consideration to the SSSI in developing proposals for the site.
-Where relevant appropriate mitigation measures will be sought, which may include an appropriate design and layout to protect the SSSI. - 8.6.12 The Council will continue to work with Newark and Sherwood District Council, as well as the RSPB, the National Trust and Natural England to understand and monitor recreational impacts at Birklands and Bilhaugh SAC and Sherwood Forest ppSPA, to ensure that they are appropriately protected and conserved. - 8.6.13 Locally designated sites: At a local level, the District has 4 Local Nature Reserves, 290 Local Wildlife Sites and 24 Regionally Important Geological Sites.
+On that basis, there is no requirement for a Strategic Solution (Recreational disturbance Avoidance and Mitigation Strategy) for Birklands and Bilhaugh SAC within the Local Plan. - 8.6.10 Whilst the evidence shows that the housing allocations identified by this Plan would have the potential to create an adverse recreational impact on the Clumber Park SSSI, Natural England advise that the main driver for the assessments was the proposed allocation of the Bassetlaw Garden Village.
+Without which, a strategic solution as recommended by the Clumber Park SSSI Recreational Impact Assessment, would be hard to justify. - 8.6.11 On that basis, Policy ST40 identifies that all housing sites of 50 or more dwellings that fall within an 'Impact Risk Zone' of a SSSI will be required to give appropriate consideration, in particular in relation to the potential recreational impact from the proposal upon to the that SSSI in developing proposals for the site.
+Where relevant, appropriate mitigation measures will be sought, which may include an appropriate design and layout to protect the integrity of the SSSI.
+Measures will take into account acceptable mitigation identified for a proposal to off-set recreational impact associated with the development.
+Schemes that propose a lower site threshold to circumvent the policy requirement will be resisted. - 8.6.12 The Council will continue to work with Newark and Sherwood District Council, as well as the RSPB, the National Trust and Natural England to understand and monitor recreational impacts at Birklands and Bilhaugh SAC and Sherwood Forest ppSPA, to ensure that they are appropriately protected and conserved. - 8.6.13 Locally designated sites: At a local level, the District has 4 Local Nature Reserves, 290 Local Wildlife Sites and 24 Regionally Important Geological Sites.
 All contain habitats, species or geological features of local importance.
 All have been designated by the Nottinghamshire Ecological and Geological Data Partnership in accordance with locally agreed selection criteria. - 8.6.14 Policy ST40 will help ensure these sites are protected during development and are managed appropriately for the features for which they are designated.
 Proposals can sometimes affect land surrounding, or neighbouring these designated sites as well as impacting them directly.
 Policy ST40 therefore requires that appropriate buffers are maintained to ensure that features for which a site is designated are not lost, and that potential impacts are identified through an Ecological Impact Assessment.